Obama wants you to know Obamacare open enrollment has begun

 Open enrollment for Obamacare is here ... and former President Obama wants to make sure Americans know about it.

 The former president rolled out a video on Twitter and Facebook Wednesday touting many of the benefits of his signature health reform law.
-The ad is being pushed by Get America Covered, a group of Obama administration officials trying to boost enrollment for 2018.
+The piece was made for Get America Covered, a group of Obama administration officials trying to boost enrollment for 2018.

 The effort seeks to counter the Trump administration's downplaying of the sign-up season.
 Trump officials have slashed advertising funding by 90% and cut support for outreach and assistance.